What is your profession & title?

 Describe what an average day looks like for you?

-I have a full-time job, a part-time job as well as run a charity and do lots of other volunteer work.
-I’m a single mama to a very sociable tween and we have a sweet cockapoo.
+I have both a full-time and part-time job.
+I also run a charity and do lots of other volunteer work.
+I’m a single mama to a very sociable tween and we have a sweet cockapoo and a lovable tuxedo cat.
 My days are busy!

 On weekends, we can be found at the Charlottetown Farmer’s Market on Saturdays, and adventuring all over PEI the rest of the time.